oVirt/ovirt-site/source/release/4.4.2/index.md

 ### Enhancements

 #### oVirt Engine

+ - [BZ 1749803](https://bugzilla.redhat.com/1749803) **[RFE] Improve workflow for storage migration of VMs with multiple disks**

+   Feature:

+Allow setting the same target domain for multiple disks at

+once on the move/copy popup.

+Reason:

+Currently, while moving/copying multiple disks, the user is required to set the target domain for each disk separately, one by one.

+Result:

+For multiple selected disks, if a common target domain exists, it can be set as the target domain for all those disks at once by selecting it from the list.

+In case a common storage domain doesn't exist, or setting a different target domain for part of the disks,

+(so not all disks will be moved/copied to the same storage domain), the common target domain would be set as 'Mixed'.

  - [BZ 1837873](https://bugzilla.redhat.com/1837873) **[RFE] No warning/blocking when detaching storage domain when there are VMs with disk on the detached domain and second disk on other domain**